GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

 - **Rename Java package**:
   - **Case 3: Don't rename Maven ID**.
 The classes from `g1:a1:1.0.0` and `g1:a1:2.0.0` could technically be used together, but since they share the Maven group ID and artifact ID, only one jar can be pulled in.
-Users are forced to change their code if they want to add any references to the new version.
+    Users must change their code to add references to the new version.
     It is strictly better to either also rename the Maven ID (case 4) or to keep the Maven ID and also bundle the old package (case 5), so that the major versions can be used side by side.
   - **Case 4: Rename Maven ID**.
 The two major versions can be used side by